Hawaiian Names with Diacritics

 Additional Habitat Information

-Maiapilo is generally a coastal plant but occasionally grows inland in dry areas on all the main islands and on Midway Atoll (Pihemanu), Pearl & Hermes Atoll (Holoikauaua) and Laysan (Kauō) in the Northwest Islands.
+Maiapilo is generally a coastal plant, usually less than 350 feet above sea level, but occasionally grows inland in dry areas on all the main islands and on Midway Atoll (Pihemanu), Pearl & Hermes Atoll (Holoikauaua) and Laysan (Kauō) in the Northwest Islands.

 Maiapilo is a member of the Capparaceae (or Capparidaceae) or Caper family and the only native Capparis in the Hawaiian Islands.

-There seems to some question as to whether the genus Capparis should be being in the Mustard family or Brassicaceae, or to retain its own family Capparaceae.
+There seems to some question as to whether the genus Capparis should be placed in the Mustard family (Brassicaceae), or to retain its own family Capparaceae.

 The generic name Capparis is from kappari (kάππαρη), the ancient Greek name for this evergreen shrub.